 Therefore, like ERM and an external shock to your corporate system like a pandemic, a sound ESG strategy identifies environmental, social, and governance-related risks, and, just as importantly, establishes a game plan for you to follow.
 In this sense, ESG is another possible source of significant value for your company, especially relative to the rest of the market.

 Zooming in even further, there will come a point in time – if it hasn’t hit you already – where customers, investors, and partners will only support or work with organizations with solid ESG practices in place.
 Thus, ESG can set you up for long-term success, helping ensure you stay viable and competitive as the marketplace evolves.

 Out of all the sobering statistics you've heard around The Great Resignation, here's one that probably slipped through the cracks – according to Gallup, roughly 70% of the US workforce says an organization's environmental track record plays a role when deciding to accept a job offer or not.
 Further, 24% of people say the environment is a "major factor."

-Likewise, the importance of ESG will only continue to grow in the future, making the environmental impact of your operations and approach to social and governance issues prerequisites for access to capital, talent, and an expanded customer base.
-That’s why, in the coming weeks, Embark's team of experts will help you better understand the many facets of ESG so you can establish or mature an ESG program that serves your employees, customers, and stakeholders well.
+Likewise, the importance of ESG will only expand in the future, making the environmental impact of your operations and approach to social and governance issues prerequisites for access to capital, talent, an expanded customer base, and, ultimately, financial performance.
+Thankfully, Embark's team of ESG reporting experts is here to help you better understand the many facets of ESG and implement sound solutions, all so you can establish or mature an ESG program that serves your employees, customers, and stakeholders well.
 Because we're all in this together.